erin-z/serverless-data-analytics/Lab3/README.md

    > Ensure you are in the **US West (Oregon)** region.

-2. Under Database, you should see the database **nycitytaxianalysis-reinv17** which was created during the previous section.
+2. Under Database, you should see the database **userXX** which was created during the previous section.

 3. Click on **Create Table** right below the drop-down for Database and click on **Automatically (AWS Glue Crawler)**.